umbraco/UmbracoDocs/Documentation/Development-Guidelines/v7-building-angular-project.md

 ##Conclusion
-Having Umbraco 7 UI as a seperate project does indeed give us a bit more complexity when building and running from visual studio, since 2 build systems are in play: grunt and msbuild.
+Having Umbraco 7 UI as a separate project does indeed give us a bit more complexity when building and running from visual studio, since 2 build systems are in play: grunt and msbuild.

-However, the alternative would be to shove everything into the msbuild process, making the entire thing inaccessible to a large number of frontend developers and with a clunkier and less uptodate system.
+However, the alternative would be to shove everything into the msbuild process, making the entire thing inaccessible to a large number of frontend developers and with a clunkier and less up to date system.

 So see it as an additional powerful tool in your arsenal, once you see the power, you don't want to go back.